315+ Telescopes Ranked

 Celestron SkyProdigy 130 Review – Not Recommended

-Celestron’s SkyProdigy 130 seems innovative, but is a technological failure commanding an overly high price and dramatically overpromising its capabilities.
+Celestron’s SkyProdigy 130 might seem innovative, but to the most of us, it's a technological failure commanding an overly high price and dramatically overpromising its capabilities.

 Photo of author